 The College kicks off its 35th anniversary celebration with an Academic Convocation.

 President Richard DeCosmo announces his retirement.

-The new Downingtown Campus opens to serve the educational needs of the Chester County community.
+The new Downingtown Center opens to serve the educational needs of the Chester County community.

 Thirty-five Star Alumni are recognized for their stellar accomplishments at a dinner in their honor.
 Honorees include a U.S. Congressman, and one alumnus travels from Russia for the ceremonies.